kcinnick/posh/README.rst

 -------
 Product price monitoring, build out purchase/watch methods, lots more :-)

+Add real docs, with usage examples and explanations of methods and functions.

 "Why isn't X a feature"
 -------
 Because I haven't thought of it, but I'd appreciate the suggestion!